Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Summary

 \section{Summary}

-In this paper, we show that the equal spin-triplet Cooper pair amplitude is generated from the spin-singlet $s$-wave superconductor in two kinds of junctions: the $s$-wave SC/ferromagnetic metal with Rashba spin-orbit coupling/diffusive normal metal junction and the $s$-wave SC/noncollinear ferromagnetic metal/diffusive normal metal junction.
-We have clarified the generation of the spin polarized triplet pairings in the diffusive normal metal due to spin-flip scattering in the magnetic regions.
-The emergence of the triplet pairings is manifested as a zero energy peak in the density of states.
+In this paper, we showed that the polarized spin-triplet Cooper pair amplitude is generated by the spin-singlet $s$-wave superconductor in two kinds of junctions: the $s$-wave SC/ferromagnetic metal with Rashba spin-orbit coupling/diffusive normal metal junction and the $s$-wave SC/noncollinear ferromagnetic metal/diffusive normal metal junction.
+We have clarified the generation of the spin polarized triplet pairings in the diffusive normal metal due to coherent spin rotation in the magnetic regions.
+The emergence of the triplet pairings manifests as a zero-energy peak in the density of states.
+Candidate magnets for these junctions are magnets without inversion symmetry\cite{https://doi.org/10.1002/adma.201603227,doi:10.1063/1.5139488} such as MnSi\cite{PhysRevLett.102.197202}, MnGe~\cite{PhysRevLett.106.156603}, (V,Pt)Se$_2$~\cite{Velez-Fort2022}, and NbMnP~\cite{PhysRevB.104.174413}.
+Although we have performed numerical calculations in two-dimensional systems due to computational cost, we expect that we can obtain qualitatively the same results for three-dimensional junctions with a magnetic interface.

-In this paper, we have chosen the spin-singlet $s$-wave pairing as a symmetry of Cooper pair in the SC.
-If we choose spin-singlet $d$-wave pairing, zero energy Andreev bound states \cite{Hu94,TK95,Kashiwaya_2000} and the resulting odd-frequency pairing \cite{tanaka12} protected by the spectral bulk-edge correspondence are generated at the interface \cite{Spectralbulk}.
-It is an interesting issue to study the proximity effect in $d$-wave superconductor junctions~\cite{TamuraProximity} in the presence of ferromagnetic metal with Rashba spin-orbit coupling or noncollinear ferromagnetic metal.
+In this paper, we have chosen the spin-singlet $s$-wave pairing as the symmetry of the Cooper pair in the SC.
+If we choose spin-singlet $d$-wave pairing, zero-energy Andreev bound states~\cite{Hu94,TK95,Kashiwaya_2000} and the resulting odd-frequency pairing~\cite{tanaka12} protected by the spectral bulk-edge correspondence are generated at the interface~\cite{Spectralbulk}.
+It is an interesting issue to study the proximity effect in $d$-wave superconductor junctions~\cite{TamuraProximity} in the presence of a ferromagnetic metal with Rashba spin-orbit coupling or a noncollinear ferromagnetic metal.
+Also, although we concentrated on superconductor junctions with a magnetic interface as the source of the polarized spin-triplet Cooper pair in this paper, a combination of the $s$-wave SC and topological systems is also interesting since many topological systems require spin-orbit interaction or a magnetic field such as nanowire systems~\cite{Asano2013,PhysRevB.95.184506,PhysRevB.98.075425} and SC/topological insulator junctions~\cite{PhysRevB.86.075410,PhysRevB.86.144506,PhysRevB.87.220506,PhysRevB.92.100507,PhysRevB.92.205424,Vasenko_2017,PhysRevB.96.155426,PhysRevLett.125.026802}.